I quit smoking more than 15 years ago (the date was February 21, 2005).

 Your addiction to nicotine is high

 I had smoked for 15 years 15-20 cigarettes per day.
 That makes about 82,000 cigarettes in total!

-I had had the idea to quit smoking for a year and even switched to medium cigarettes.
-On the January 1st I switched to very light cigarettes.
-Actually these smokes were so weak that sometimes I had to check if they were really lit.
+I had had the idea to quit smoking for a year.
+I even switched to medium cigarettes the year before.
+On January 1st, I switched to very light cigarettes.
+Actually, these smokes were so weak that sometimes I had to check if they were really lit.

-7 weeks of very light smokes followed by 5 weeks of Nicorette patches and I was done.
-It will be 3000 days without smoking in the beginning of May.
+7 weeks of very light smokes followed by 5 weeks of Nicorette patches and I didn’t need cigarettes anymore.

 Habit of smoking

-That took care of the nicotine addiction.
-But… there was another habit, the actual physical habit of smoking.
+There was another habit, the actual physical habit of smoking.
 Going to the place where you smoked, the ritual of lighting up and inhaling the first puff.
 What do you do when your computer restarts, you have a smoke.
-What do you do when you wait for someone, you have a smoke.
+What do you do when you wait for someone?
+You have a smoke.
 What do you do when you have had a fulfilling meal, you light up.

 It is amazing how strong that habit was.
 Once I caught myself opening the kitchen window where I usually smoked.
 I had restarted my computer then automatically got up, walked to the kitchen and started opening the window.
 It was like sleepwalking.